kean/Get/Sources/Get/Get.docc/Articles/auth-access-tokens.md

-# Authorization
+# Access Tokens

-Learn how to implement user authorization.
+Learn how to implement authentication based on access token.

 ## Overview